BioimageAnalysisCoreWEHI/napari_lattice/README.md

 * You can directly open a Zeiss lattice file by dragging the file into napari.
 * You will get a prompt to `Choose Reader`.
 Select `aicsimageio-out-of-memory` for large datasets that don't fit in memory.
+* If the channels are split into different layers, press `Shift` and select all the channels.
+Right click on the highlighted layers and then click `Merge to stack`.
 * Once image has loaded, click `Initialize Plugin`.
 If its a czi file, it will load voxel size from the metadata.
 Once the button turns green, it means the plugin is initialized

 ### **Deskewing**